shashi-banger/metrics_grpc_sidecar/Readme.md

 The above produces to applications `metrics_collector` and `metrics_producer`.

-- `media_collector`: Application with grpc interface which can be used as side car for collecting metrics.
+- `metrics_collector`: Application with grpc interface which can be used as side car for collecting metrics.
 It serves a `/metrics` end point where metrics can be fetched or scraped by prometheus server.
 - `metrics_producer`: An example application making grpc calls to `media_collector` for producing metrics

 ## Example run